This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).

 The map above shows the buildings which we think may have been his studio (no pictures showing its exact location have yet shown themselves); by 2008 there was nothing there just a patch of waste land festooned with 'trespassers will be prosecuted' signs, and in 2011 this was cleared and incorporated into the adjacent school playing fields.
-The buildings of a primary school, built some time around 1980, now occupies what was the southern part of the bakery site.
+The buildings of a primary school, built some time around 1980, now occupy what was the southern part of the bakery site.